jamesoundb/aws-bootcamp-cruddur-2023/journal/week3.md

 ![Implement_Signup_and_Verification_1](assets/Implement_Signup_and_Verification_1.png)

 #### Implement Custom Confirmation Page
 * #### Added the custom message that confirmed you were signed in and authentication was also confirmed.
-Andrew went with a Lore quote, who was responsible for the death of all colonists on Omicron Theta.
+Andrew went with a Lore quote, the android who was responsible for the death of all colonists on Omicron Theta.
 I went with the guy that was intrumental in creating a weapon that destroyed Alderaan.
+Touché!
 ![Darth_Sidious_Secret_Auth_Quote](assets/Darth_Sidious_Secret_Auth_Quote.png)

 #### Implement Custom Recovery Page